fg-inet/socket-intents/README.md

 This project has been licensed under the New BSD License.

-Building and Installing the Socket Intents Framework
+Building and Installing the Socket Intents Prototype
 -------------------------------------------------

-__Supported platforms:__ Linux (we use mainly Debian and Ubuntu), Mac OS X
+__Supported platforms:__ Linux (tested on Debian and Ubuntu), Mac OS X (until release-0.6)

 __Note__: Path characteristics collection is currently only supported on Linux.
 Furthermore, release-0.7 currently does not compile on Mac OS.